 Moses would later publicly thank Conte for resurrecting his career and giving him the “confidence to enjoy his football”.

-But this isn’t exactly a new problem for the Armenian, who famously struggled in his first year for the Bundesliga side too.
+But this isn’t exactly a new problem for the Armenian, who famously struggled in his first year at Borussia Dortmund.

 Joining BVB for big-money from Shakhtar Donetsk, then-manager Jugren Klopp failed to unlock the very best out of Mkhi, with many fans keen to see the playmaker offloaded the following summer.

-Luckily, they decided to keep him, and under Thomas Tuchel he experienced a renaissance of form, winning the Bundesliga Players’ Player of the Season award in his final season with the club before moving to Manchester for even bigger money (although, again, that didn’t quite work out, did it?).
+Luckily, they decided to keep him, and under Thomas Tuchel he experienced a renaissance of form, winning the Bundesliga Players’ Player of the Season award in his final season with the club before moving to Man United for even bigger money (although, again, that didn’t quite work out, did it?).

 This guy was cutting inside from the wing well before Arjen Robben made it cool.